 80% load factor commitment (i.e. 64 MMcf/d, ship-or-pay).

 Utilizing these assumptions, the proposed transport rate is $0.27/MMBtu.
 The $0.27/MMBtu rate is an incremental charge for transportation service along the 40-mile lateral only, and would not include any charges attributable to transportation service upstream along Transwestern's existing mainline system.
-Of course, if additional [Phase 2] volumes were to be included, the transportation rate could be reduced.
+Of course, if additional (i.e., Phase 2) volumes were to be included, the transportation rate could be reduced.
 The above rate proposal is for purposes of discussion only, and does not constitute a binding offer from Transwestern.
+Any transportation agreement between Transwestern and Caithness or a third party shall be evidenced by a written transportation service agreement pursuant to Transwestern's FERC Gas Tariff.

 With regard to the regulatory legal issues surrounding this project, Transwestern believes that the proposed facilities could be constructed under the prior notice provisions of Transwestern's blanket certificate if certain cost and environmental criteria are met.
 The cost limit for purposes of including this project under the prior notice provision is $20,200,000 (see Sec.
 157.208).
 If the project is not under this cost limit, Transwestern would have to seek 7(c) certificate authority.
-Seeking 7(c) certificate authority is a more lengthy process, and could result in FERC hearings and other legal challenges that might delay receipt of the final certificate for several months.
-Whether Transwestern is able to utilize the blanket certificate or not, it appears that it would have to file for authority under an abbreviated Section 4 rate mechanism to implement a separate zone rate for the lateral as a revision to Transwestern's existing Part 284 transportation.
+Seeking 7(c) certificate authority is a more lengthy process, and could involved several months of regulatory proceedings before a certificate is issued.
+[Jeff – if we're at $0.27 we really can just use existing tariff rates for the new lateral.]

 There are a few outstanding questions that must be addressed by Transwestern and Caithness prior to settling on an appropriate deal structure.
 Within the confines of its tariff and existing FERC rules, Transwestern can tailor its proposal to build, own and operate the lateral to suit the needs of the project.
-One of the first threshold questions is, does Caithness intend to be the sole shipper along the lateral, or does it contemplate Transwestern conducting an open season for 3rd party interest in Big Sandy capacity (in connection with some type of RFP for gas supply)?
-In either structure, Transwestern must have evidence of underlying credit support for the capacity contemplated by the transportation contracts.
+One of the first threshold questions is, does Caithness intend to be the sole shipper along the lateral, or does it contemplate Transwestern conducting an open season for third party interest in Big Sandy capacity (in connection with some type of RFP for gas supply)?
+In either structure, Transwestern must have evidence of underlying credit support for the shippers' obligations under the transportation contracts.

 Another question concerns the overall structure itself, and how the parties balance the issue of providing flexibility to Caithness in terms of matching expenses to project revenues, with the assurances Transwestern needs that it earns a margin from transportation services sufficient to warrant the capital investment.
-In other words, how would Caithness propose to "true up" Transwestern's revenues to account for any revenue shortfall (ex. quarterly, annually)?
+In other words, how would Caithness propose to true up Transwestern's revenues to account for any revenue shortfall (e.g., quarterly, annually)?

-In terms of "next steps," Transwestern looks to Caithness for direction.
-If the notional rate as put forward by Transwestern herein an acceptable starting point for further discussions, Transwestern envisions negotiations following two [potentially independent] tracks.
+In terms of next steps, Transwestern looks to Caithness for direction.
+If the notional rate as put forward by Transwestern herein an acceptable starting point for further discussions, Transwestern envisions negotiations following two potentially independent tracks.
 First, Transwestern suggests a face-to-face meeting involving the respective companies' financial, legal, tax and commercial representatives to sort out the details of a tailored deal structure for the project.
-Secondly, Transwestern could prepare a work order for approval and execution by Caithness, authorizing Transwestern to complete a more detailed "budget quality" estimate (+/- 10% accuracy) for the cost to construct, own and operate the lateral and metering facilities.
+Secondly, Transwestern could prepare a work order for approval and execution by Caithness, authorizing Transwestern to complete a more detailed budget quality estimate (+/- 10% accuracy) for the cost to construct, own and operate the lateral and metering facilities.
 Concurrent with this effort, Caithness could secure for Transwestern or authorize Transwestern to secure the operational data necessary to model the integration of the interconnections with El Paso and Southern Trails.